-This month, continuing our delve into the archives of the Exbury Rothschilds, we look back 80 years to the golden age of opulent travel, with the Inaugural Coasting Cruise of the Queen Mary, one of the greatest passenger liners of the twentieth century.
+In this Choice, we delve into the archives of the Exbury Rothschilds, looking back to the golden age of opulent travel, with the Inaugural Coasting Cruise of the Queen Mary, one of the greatest passenger liners of the twentieth century.

 From 14 to 15 May 1936, the Cunard White Star liner Queen Mary, designed for the transatlantic route, made her ‘Inaugural Coasting Cruise’, travelling a distance of approximately 470 miles from Southampton to the Lizard Peninsular and back.